Accounting Fact Sheet (includes EDI, EFT, and Paper Warrant information)

 The Department will similarly verify fingerprint criminal background check completion with other state Medicaid agencies.
 If verification cannot be confirmed in PECOS or through another state Medicaid agency within 10 business days, then fingerprints will be required.

-The provider will need to go into the Colorado interChange and update the ownership of the entity immediately.
+- The provider will need to go into the Provider Web Portal and update the ownership of the entity immediately.

 These frequently asked questions focus on common issues providers ask when trying to better understand the rules and exemptions for timely filing.
 Additional information on timely filing is also available in the General Provider Information manual located on the Billing Manual web page.